MCP Tools Reference¶

 │

-└─ for a cross-cutting or ambiguous question (after the above):
+└─ for a cross-cutting question after the above: